 In addition to his normal duties, Chief Thomas has been an adjunct instructor and acted as a Recruit Training Officer at the Regional Police Academy in Pinal County, and was also assigned as Interim Director of this same Police Academy in 2005/2006.
 Chief Thomas was a member of the AZPOST Ethics Committee, holds numerous Instructor Certifications for Law Enforcement courses, is a graduate of the Leadership In Police Organizations developed by the International Association of Chiefs of Police, and is a graduate of the FBI National Academy 261st session.
 Additionally, Chief Thomas was the Eastern Regional Director for the Arizona Tactical Officer's Association from 2011 to 2013, and is currently the Vice-President for the Arizona Tactical Officer's Association.
 Chief Thomas has instructed law enforcement around the U.S. in the area of border related issues and Mexican cartels, speaking and teaching on these subjects for organizations such as the National Rifle Association and the National Tactical Officer’s Association.

-As Chief Deputy for PCSO, Thomas is 2nd in command of the Sheriff’s Office consisting of 219 sworn staff, 203 uniformed detention staff, and 196 civilian support staff and volunteers in a county that is 5,400 square miles.
-Chief Thomas oversees all PCSO operations for sworn Deputies, Detention and Civilian staff and acts as the Sheriff’s Senior Executive Officer.
+As Chief Deputy for PCSO, Thomas is 2nd in command of the Sheriff’s Office consisting of 216 sworn staff, 203 Detention staff, and 199 civilian support staff and volunteers in a county that is 5,400 square miles with a population of approximately 460,000.
+Chief Thomas manages an overall budget for the Sheriff’s Office of $43.5 million dollars, oversees all PCSO operations for sworn Deputies, Detention and Civilian staff and acts as the Sheriff’s Senior Executive Officer.